tomtyiu/ai-ds-ml-coder/experimental/README.md

 # Price
 - Must pay $0.8 dollars to use the LLM, please contact for base URL to use for Huggingface model
-- For OpenAI, please contact us for price.
+- For OpenAI, please contact us for price and key